alokjha2/alokjha2/README.md

   <img align="right" width="40%" src="https://github.com/rudrodip/rudrodip/assets/77154365/3b034a80-8fb4-4c1b-9671-bbd13850e3c8" />

-  [Transcript] is a tool that can be used to generate transcript from audio.
+  Transcribot is a tool that can be used to generate transcript from audio.
 Reason I built this I want to consume information in textual format, but there wasn't any tool that can give meaningful transcripts until the existence of Transcript
   It consists of a hardware device, mobile app and a website

   **Tech stack**: